Jacopo888/scarabeo-ace/README.md

 ## Blank tiles

 When you drag a blank tile onto the board a dialog will appear allowing you to choose which letter it represents.
 The chosen letter is displayed on the tile but the tile still scores `0` points and remains a blank tile.
 Picking the tile back up lets you choose again on the next placement.

+## Multiplayer end game

+The multiplayer mode finishes once the tile bag is empty and a player has no tiles left.
+When this occurs the remaining tile values in each rack are subtracted from that player's score.
+See [docs/game_rules.md](docs/game_rules.md) for full details.